Patriotic Clothespin Wreath | How to Paint Clothespins

 Step 2 Paint Wooden Clothespins

-Painting all the clothespins red, white, and blue was something I was not looking forward to.
-Pouring red paint into a zip baggie and dropping in the wooden clothespins seemed like the best way to go about this task.
+I was not looking forward to painting all the clothespins red, white, and blue.
+Pouring red paint into a zip baggie and dropping in the wooden clothespins seemed the best way to do this task.

 Step 3 Spread Painted Clothespins on Plastic Bag to Dry